 When making the choice between cremation compared to burial, many families fall into predictable traps.

 - Assuming Cremation Means No Ceremony: This is the most common mistake.
-Grief experts warn that skipping a ritual can hinder the healing process.
+A common concern raised in grief support is that skipping a ritual altogether can make the healing process harder for some people.
 You can still have a full service with an urn present.

 - Neglecting Burial Plot Availability: In dense metro areas like New York City or San Francisco, burial plots are becoming a luxury.
 If you haven't pre-purchased a plot, the cost could be double what you expect, so confirm availability and pricing with the cemetery early.